Transcranial Magnetic Stimulation (TMS)

 The benefits of TMS therapy include:

-- An alternative to medication.
-As a nonpharmacological mental health solution, there are no side effects such as the side effects that commonly occur with use of antidepressants or other psychiatric medications, such as weight gain and sexual dysfunction.
+• An alternative to medication or medication adjuvant.
+As a nonpharmacological mental health solution, there are no side effects such as the side effects that commonly occur with the use of antidepressants or other psychiatric medications, such as weight gain and sexual dysfunction.

-Transcranial magnetic stimulation (TMS) is designed for adults age 18 and older.
+Transcranial magnetic stimulation (TMS) is designed for adolescents aged 15 years to 17 years and adults aged 18 years and older.

-It is a painless, noninvasive, in-office procedure that involves placing a specially designed coil on the forehead, which delivers short, harmless pulses of magnetic energy over the prefrontal cortex, the area of the brain responsible for mood regulation and decision-making.
+It is a painless, noninvasive, in-office procedure that involves placing a specially designed coil just behind your forehead, which delivers short, harmless pulses of magnetic energy over the prefrontal cortex, the area of the brain responsible for mood regulation and decision-making.
 This stimulates nerve cell activity, which is typically low in people with depression and other conditions.

 No. TMS uses no radiation and no electrical stimulation.
 It does not affect cognitive functioning, such as memory.